margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Oh it's a new day for the earth to be whole and the people to be free
-It's a new day for the flwoers to bloom
+It's a new day for the flowers to bloom
 It's a new day for the sky to open up for you and me It's a new day to see with different eyes, see through another's eyes